Staying Strong After GLP-1 Is Possible

 Side Lying Leg Lifts

 The decision to stay on GLP-1s, adjust your dose, or come off completely is yours and yours alone.
-It’s a choice to make with your doctor, not anyone else.
-Not a trainer, not a dietitian, not the internet.
-You get to decide what’s right for your body and your future.
+It’s a decision between you and your doctor, not anyone else.
+Not a trainer, not a dietitian, and definitely not the internet.
+You get to decide what’s right for your health, your body, and your future.

-But, if you ever decide to stop, it helps to know what actually happens inside your body when the medication ends, and what you can do to stay steady through it.
+But no matter what you decide to do, it helps to understand what might happen if or when the medication ends and what you can do to stay strong and steady either way.

 What GLP-1s Do While You’re Taking Them